DavidMini/LotSpot/deliverables/iteration-01.md

 	-Make up a code from 1-5 in priority 1 being important 5 can be pushed back.
 -Google Documents for itterations / product.md
 -Slack server communication.
--Taks distrubuted on roles and experience, and current workload.
+-Tasks distributed on roles and experience, and current workload.

  * Artifacts can be To-do lists, Task boards, schedule(s), etc.